Evalle/carnival/README.md

 # docker_auto

-dockerauto.sh is a bunch of commands that testing base funcionality of Docker
+dockerauto.sh is a script for testing base functionality of Docker on your system

-!!!
-IMORTANT !!! dockerauto.sh will destroy all Docker containers and images from your server after being executed, so be careful!